Bought something that turns out to be faulty? You may have the right to get a refund, a replacement or a repair. Here’s what you need to know.

 Hiring v buying

-These new rights apply to goods that you part exchange or buy under a hire purchase agreement, as well as goods you hire.
+Your consumer rights apply to goods that you part exchange or buy under a hire purchase agreement, as well as goods you hire.
 You also get consumer rights if you get something free of charge as part of a package that you pay for.

 So, for example, if you get a toaster free when you buy two kitchen appliances (but you’d normally have to pay for the toaster if you bought it on its own), you’d have the same rights if the toaster broke down as you would if you’d bought it.

 SAVVY TIP: You wouldn’t get these rights if you got something free of charge that’s normally free – such as a trial version of some anti-virus software, for example.

 Anything you buy, whether that’s software, downloadable music, books or apps, should be of satisfactory quality, as described and ‘fit for purpose’ which means they should do the job they were designed to do.

 SAVVY TIP: There’s an extra safeguard that may be useful if you’re not naturally techy, namely, that if you say that you want to use the digital content with a particular tablet, mobile phone or laptop, that then becomes part of the contract.

 In some sectors, such as telecoms and financial services, traders must sign up to an ‘alternative dispute resolution scheme’ – such as an ombudsman scheme.
 In others, they don’t have to do this by law, but there had to be an alternative dispute resolution scheme available for them to join.